Purchase a new stove and wondering the electric range wire size? As pros we can help advise on that.

 How to wire a stainless steel stove?

 Propane can be used as an alternative fuel for stove top range burners.
 You will need to run about 20 feet of hose to a fuel tank at one end and then attach a regulator and connect the hose.
-You need to cut a hole in the tubing for the regulator.
+Consult in a propane tech for advise.

 How many amps does a single oven use?